ProfessorAkram/Unity-Programming/08-Game-Managers/singleton.md

 **Awake Method:** In Unity, the Awake method is called when the script is loaded.
 Here, it's used to trigger the `CheckForSingleton` method, which ensures only one instance of the class exists.

 **CheckForSingleton Method:** This method checks whether the **Instance** is null.
-- If it is null , it assigns the current object as the Singleton.
+- If it is null, it assigns the current object as the Singleton.
 - If an instance already exists and it's not the current object, the new instance is destroyed to prevent multiple instances.

 **Debug Logging:** The `Debug.Log(Instance)` statement logs the current instance, which can be useful for verifying the Singleton behavior during development.